|Nutrition Facts (per serving)|

 Brush the top of the bread rolls with the reserved melted butter and sprinkle with additional poppy seeds.

-Lightly spray a piece of foil, large enough to wrap the rolls, with nonstick cooking spray.
+Lightly spray a piece of foil, large enough to wrap the rolls, with cooking spray.
 Tightly wrap the rolls in the foil and refrigerate until 30 minutes before serving time.

 Transfer to the oven and bake until the rolls are thoroughly heated and the cheese has melted, about 15 minutes.
+Slice the sandwiches apart and serve.

 - If you can't find King's Hawaiian Rolls or similar small pull-apart dinner rolls, use slider buns and divide the ingredients evenly among the buns.